Fisher Building479 Votes Currently Open

 A previous worker of the Burnham firm, Peter J. Weber, outlined and supervised the building's expansion which was finished in 1907.
 The Fisher Building is characterized with terra-cotta carvings of different sea-going animals incorporating fish and crabs.
 Likewise, there are falcons, mythical beasts and legendary animals portrayed on the front as well.

-Fisher Building Information
+Fisher Building Travel Tips

 - Ensure that you do not disturb the residents and office staff while exploring the building.